Henry the Bearded: Early career and the loss of Opole

 Henry was the fourth son of Duke Bolesław I the Tall of Silesia, by his second wife Christina, probably a German.
-He was born in Głogów (Glogau), Lower Silesia.
-Henry's three older brothers Boleslaw, Conrad and John (1174–1190) died.
-His older half-brother Jarosław of Opole became a priest, possibly because of the scheming of Henry's mother Christina.
+He was born in Głogów, Lower Silesia.
+Henry's three older brothers Boleslaw, Conrad and John (1174–1190), died.
+His older half-brother Jarosław of Opole became a priest, possibly because of the scheming of Henry's mother, Christina.
 Henry became Bolesław's sole heir in 1190.
 Through his marriage with Hedwig of Andechs (1182–1189), Henry was connected to the rulers of Germany, Hungary, Bohemia, and France.